anu3101/E-Commerce_Data_Scraping_and_Analysis/README.md

 Connected Snowflake to Power BI to access and visualize the queried data.Designed and developed an interactive dashboard in Power BI, allowing for dynamic data exploration and insight generation. <BR>

 # Key Outcomes: <BR>
-Created a comprehensive financial analysis framework to evaluate and support stock choices for Fortune 500 Indian companies.<BR>
+Created a comprehensive market analysis of real estate data for metro cities to gather insights.<BR>
-Developed an intuitive and interactive Power BI dashboard that provides clear and actionable financial insights.<BR>
+Developed an intuitive and interactive Power BI dashboard that provides clear and actionable future insights.<BR>